Integer Programming Approaches for Distributionally Robust Chance Constraints with Adjustable Risks: Risk-Adjustable DRCC with Right-Hand Side Uncertainty

 \end{remark}

-In the mixed 0-1 conic reformulation \eqref{eq:mip-continuous}, there is a rotated conic quadratic mixed 0-1 constraint \eqref{eq:mip-continuous_conic}.
+In the mixed 0-1 conic reformulation \eqref{eq:mip-continuous}, constraint \eqref{eq:mip-continuous_conic} is a rotated conic quadratic mixed 0-1 constraint due to the fact that $o_{jk} = o_{jk}^2$ for binary $o_{jk}$.
 Although the resulting mixed-integer conic reformulation can be directly solved by optimization solvers, mixed 0-1 conic programs are often time-consuming to solve, mainly due to the binary restrictions.
 In the following, we will develop valid inequalities for the mixed 0-1 conic reformulation \eqref{eq:mip-continuous} to help accelerate the branch-and-cut algorithm for solving \eqref{eq:mip-continuous}.
 Specifically, we explore the \emph{submodularity} structure of constraint \eqref{eq:mip-continuous_conic} as follows.

 We first note that constraint \eqref{eq:mip-continuous_conic} can be rewritten in the following form

 where $\sigma = N\epsilon>0$ and $d_{jk} = \sum_{i=j}^k(\xi^i-\xi^{k+1})\ge 0, \ j=0,\ldots,N-1, \ k=j,\ldots,N-1$.
 By introducing auxiliary variable $\tau\ge 0$, constraint \eqref{eq:mip-continuous_conic_general} is equivalent to